Some of our online services, including MyACC, will be down for maintenance over the Easter period. Please plan ahead. Learn more

 We acknowledge the responsibility of asset owners toward supporting the transition to a low carbon economy through the investment decisions that we make and through our interactions with our investee companies.

-- ACC Chief Investment Officer, Paul Dyer
+- ACC Chief Investment Officer, David Iverson

 ACC has joined the Paris Aligned Asset Owner Commitment affirming our commitment to having a net zero portfolio by 2050, with interim carbon reduction targets for 2025 and 2030, in line with limiting global warming to 1.5 degrees.